Subaru Tecnica International

 Subaru Tecnica International (in スバルテクニカインターナショナル株式会社), or STI (prior to 2006, STi), is Subaru Corporation's motorsports division.
 STI, along with Prodrive of the UK, specialized in the preparation of a variety of vehicles for the Subaru World Rally Team which competed in the World Rally Championship (WRC).
 It was founded in 1988 by Subaru Corporation (then known as Fuji Heavy Industries), the parent company of Subaru, to promote the company's performance-oriented identity.

 History

 Subaru Tecnica International Inc. (STi) was established in 1988 by Fuji Heavy Industries to take over all of Subaru's motorsport activities and participate in the World Rally Championship (WRC).
-Subaru is now seen as one of the world's top rally racing teams.
+Subaru was seen as one of the world's top rally racing teams, but is no longer active at a factory level in the WRC.

+The seeds of STI were planted in 1972, when Subaru campaigned the Leone in the Australia’s Southern Cross Rally.
+After their first foray into competition, Subaru made history with the first AWD car entered in the World Rally Championship (WRC), when the Leone 4WD entered the Safari Rally in 1980.

-STi was founded by Noriyuki Koseki and Ryuichiro Kuze in 1988.
+STi was then officially founded by Noriyuki Koseki and Ryuichiro Kuze in 1988.
 Previously, Koseki had helped prepare a Subaru FF-1 that was entered into the 1971 Baja 500 by San Bernardino Subaru dealer Jack Coyle.
 Although the FF-1 did not finish that year, it was able to complete the 1973 race and is now part of the Subaru of America historical collection.
 Koseki would go on to campaign Subarus privately in the Safari Rally starting in 1979.